amblina/katacoda-scenarios/tutorial1/step1.md

-The command line is case sensitive, so always type commands exactly as given.
-For more complex commands spaces are important as well.

 A <strong>prompt</strong> will be displayed in the terminal window on the right.
 A prompt is a set of characters printed on the screen that show you where you will be writing your commands.
 It also tells you that the command